williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 ## Rim Rebounding

 Finally, to finish the defensive possession, the team must get a defensive rebound.
 If a player leaves his feet for a block attempt and misses, he may have altered the shot enough to force a miss, but be more susceptible to giving up an easy offensive rebound and putback.
 Thus, I think defensive rebounding should be a factor in rim protection evaluation.
 The NBA has stats on contested vs. uncontested rebounds.
 It defines a contested rebound as one in which an opponent is within 3.5 feet of the rebounder[^contested_reb_def].
-An assumption I'm making in this section is that each missed FGA near the rim results in a contested rebound.
+An assumption I'm making in this section is that each missed FGA near the rim results in an available contested rebound.

 [^contested_reb_def]: [Contested Rebound Definition](https://www.nba.com/stats/help/glossary#contested_dreb)